No in-person gatherings, no problem! What I learned at this year's virtual SEEfest accelerator.

-I was particularly pumped to be invited as a fellow in the 2020 SEEfest accelerator to develop my feature film THE IMMIGRANTS.
+I was pumped to be invited to participate in the 2020 SEEfest accelerator to develop my feature film THE IMMIGRANTS.
 If you're not familiar, SEEfest, the South East European Film Festival, is an annual Los Angeles-based event.
-The festival celebrates its fifteenth year running in 2020!
+The festival is celebrating its fifteenth year running in 2020!

 I was looking forward to watching the films in this year's official selection in person.
 Of course, health is the number one priority and we could not gather together this year.
 When Artistic Director and Founder of SEEfest Vera Mijojlic announced that the accelerator would take place virtually, I was thrilled!